Skip to content

 GraphQL Schema Reference

-Inodra proxies to Sui's official GraphQL API.
-For the complete schema documentation, including all available types, fields, and arguments, refer to:
+Inodra serves the official Sui GraphQL RPC schema.
+For complete documentation of all types, fields, and arguments, refer to:

 Perfect for: